A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: Synchronization and its Hamiltonian: A dynamical systems approach

-where the conservative component governs rotational motion, while the dissipative component governs energy exchange with the environment.
-The divergence-free (conservative) and curl-free (dissipative) vector fields of the error dynamical system in Eq.~\eqref{linearized_error_Sys} are respectively given by
+where the conservative component governs rotational motion, while the dissipative component governs the \marius{synchronization Hamiltonian} exchange with the environment.
+The divergence-free (conservative) and curl-free (dissipative) vector fields of the linearized error dynamical system in Eq.~\eqref{linearized_error_Sys} are respectively given by

 where